orcasound/orcasite/README.md

 ## Deployment

-For the moment, this app is running in a heroku instance with `mix phx.server`.
+For the moment, this app is running in a Heroku instance with `mix phx.server`.
 To access the console, run:

 `heroku run POOL_SIZE=2 iex -S mix`

 The `POOL_SIZE` config var is necessary due to the current Postgres db having 20 connections.
 You can read more [about it here](https://hexdocs.pm/phoenix/heroku.html#creating-environment-variables-in-heroku).